Avondale Heights: History

 Prior to European colonisation of Melbourne, the Wurundjeri Aboriginal people of the Kulin nation moved through the area.
 Evidence has been found of human occupation for at least 18,000 years.
-On 10 October 1940, Mr. James White dug up an ancient human skull (now known as the Keilor Cranium) on the banks of the Maribyrnong River.
-This skull has been found to be more than 8,000 years and less than 15,800 years old.
+On 10 October 1940, James White dug up an ancient human skull (now known as the Keilor Cranium) on the banks of the Maribyrnong River.
+This skull has been found to be between 8,000 and 15,800 years old.

 In 1803 Charles Grimes, the New South Wales Surveyor General, sailed up the Yarra River in the Buffalo and sent a rowing boat to explore the 'Saltwater River', as the Maribyrnong was then called.
-The rowing boat reached a place now known as Solomon's Ford, and could go no further.
+The rowing boat reached a rocky, shallow area now known as Solomon's Ford, and could go no further.

-In 1835 with the initial settlement of Melbourne, Edmund Davis Fergusson and Michael Solomon established a pastoral holding in the Avondale Sunshine area.
-On Solomon's sheep station the ford, now near the west end of Canning Street, soon became known as Solomon's Ford.
-This was the lowest crossing point on the Saltwater (Maribyrnong) River, and was for many years the only way from Melbourne to Geelong and further west.
+In 1835 with the initial settlement of Melbourne, Edmund Davis Fergusson and Michael Solomon established a pastoral holding in the Avondale-Sunshine area.
+On Solomon's sheep station the ford, now at the west end of Canning Street, soon became known as Solomon's Ford.
+This was the lowest crossing point on the Saltwater (Maribyrnong) River, and was for many years the only overland route from Melbourne to Geelong and further west.
 The MMBW reconstructed the ford and the riverbanks nearby in the 1980s, adding large basalt boulders to form stepping stones across the river.
 Today this ford is one of the last remaining fords in the Melbourne metropolitan area.